erellaz/Astronomy-parts-with-Openscad/README.md

 For plastic parts, the workflow is as follow:
 - create a parametric design with OpenSCAD.
-- save in STL, slice with Cura
+- save in STL, slice with Cura.
 - 3D print, at home or online.

 For metal parts, the workflow is as follow: